jetmonk/sbcl-web-backtrace-mem-crash/README.md

 # sbcl-web-backtrace-mem-crash
 A demo of a memory corruption that occurs in SBCL when running hunchentoot, and doing a backtrace

+## This is not really a bug, but is a consequence of dynamic-extent streams from with-output-to-stream being saved inside an exception, and then ecountering the printer out of scope

  **CAVEAT** - $SBCLRC needs to point to a suitable startup file defining package locations

  eg: export SBCLRC=$HOME/.sbclrc